MichalOpoka/ecfr/cfr/title-26-Internal-Revenue/chapter-I-Internal-Revenue-Service-Department-Treasury/subchapter-A-Income-Tax/part-1-Income-Taxes/subjectgroup-ECFRf2be51fac065c2d-Taxable-Year-Which-Items-Gross-Income-Included/section-1.453A-1.md

 (4) A conveyance to a trustee pending performance of the contract and subject to its provisions.

-(c) *Definitions of dealer, sale, and sale on the installment plan.* For purposes of the regulations under section 453A -
+(c) *Definitions of dealer, sale, and sale on the installment plan.* For purposes of the regulations under section 453A—

 (1) The term “dealer” means a person who regularly sells or otherwise disposes of personal property on the installment plan;

 (2) The term “sale” includes sales and other dispositions; and

-(3) Except as provided in paragraph (d)(2) of this section, the term “sale on the installment plan” means -
+(3) Except as provided in paragraph (d)(2) of this section, the term “sale on the installment plan” means—

 (i) A sale of personal property by the taxpayer under any plan for the sale of personal property, which plan, by its terms and conditions, contemplates that each sale under the plan will be paid for in two or more payments; or

-(ii) A sale of personal property by the taxpayer under any plan for the sale of personal property -
+(ii) A sale of personal property by the taxpayer under any plan for the sale of personal property—

 (A) Which plan, by its terms and conditions, contemplates that such sale will be paid for in two or more payments; and

 (B) Which sale is in fact paid for in two or more payments.

-(d) *Installment plans* - (1) *Traditional installment plans.* A traditional installment plan usually has the following characteristics:
+(d) *Installment plans*—(1) *Traditional installment plans.* A traditional installment plan usually has the following characteristics:

 (i) The execution of a separate installment contract for each sale or disposition of personal property; and